Siboniso Duma: ANC Provincial Chairperson

 By 2022, Duma was a member of the Provincial Executive Committee of the ANC's KwaZulu-Natal provincial branch.
 In May of that year, he emerged as a possible candidate for provincial chairperson of the ANC in KwaZulu-Natal.
 At that time, the frontrunners for the chairmanship appeared to be Nomusa Dube-Ncube and the incumbent, Sihle Zikalala.
 However, Duma was nominated for the position by the ANC's John Mchunu local branch in eThekwini and received the support of the eThekwini regional branch.
 He campaigned at the head of a slate of candidates who represented the so-called "Taliban" faction, which was sympathetic to former party president Jacob Zuma.
 Duma later explained that the name alluded to his slate's status as "underdogs" and to "the resilience of the Taliban in fighting against the United States all these years".

 At the ANC's provincial conference on 23 July 2022, Duma comfortably defeated Zikalala in the election for provincial chairperson, winning 930 votes to Zikalala's 665.
 Candidates linked to the Taliban faction made a clean sweep of all the provincial leadership positions contested at the conference.
 Duma's election was described as a "big blow" to the re-election campaign of current party president Cyril Ramaphosa ahead of the party's 55th National Conference in December 2022.

 Member of the Executive Council

 After his election, Duma said that he did not intend to use his victory to remove Zikalala from the office of the Premier of KwaZulu-Natal.
 Nonetheless, on 5 August 2022, Zikalala resigned as premier and was replaced by Nomusa Dube-Ncube.
 On 11 August, in a cabinet reshuffle by Dube-Ncube, Duma was appointed as the Member of the Executive Council (MEC) for Economic Development, Tourism and Environmental Affairs in the KwaZulu-Natal provincial government.

+In November 2023, Duma was criticised by the African National Congress Women's League for grabbing and lifting the Webb Ellis Cup during the Springboks' celebration tour in Durban following their victory at the 2023 Rugby World Cup and accused of undermining the authority of premier Dube-Ncube.

+In the 2024 provincial election, the ANC's support in the province was diminished significantly due to former ANC president Jacob Zuma's uMkhonto weSizwe party.
+The ANC subsequently formed part of a coalition with the Inkatha Freedom Party, the Democratic Alliance and the National Freedom Party which saw Thami Ntuli of the IFP becoming premier.
+Duma was appointed MEC for Transport and Human Settlements by Ntuli.